P7-33/-SWAP-REVOLUTION.COM/README.md

     << : *CIRRUS_EPHEMERAL_WORKER_TEMPLATE_ENV
     FILE_ENV: "./ci/test/00_setup_env_android.sh"

-# BITCOIN-BROWSER
+# BROWSER COIN

 New coin with the genesis of Bitcoin
 README.md
-https://github.com/P7-33/BROWSER-COMPANY.COM.wiki.gitNew coin with the genesis of Bitcoin
+https://github.com/P7-33/BROWSER-COMPANY.COM.wiki.git New coin with the genesis of Bitcoin

 (16 Apr 2013) Added private derivation for i ≥ 0x80000000 (less risk of parent private key leakage) (30 Apr 2013) Switched from multiplication by IL to addition of IL (faster, easier implementation)